 The Model descriptor is a recently added tool (from Version 4).
 It gives the user the ability to build fault zones by specifying relationships between domains separated by faults.
 To this end sub-domains are created from each fault.
 Within each sub-domain modelling proceeds as if modelling normal domains.
 Adding the ability to create fault blocks this way greatly improves flexibility and efficiency for more complex models by allowing the user to specify a relative age to faults.
 The result is that faults will only affect older units, but not the younger units, giving full control to the user.

-As a first step in setting up a modelling workflow the new tools require a definition of the fault blocks.
-The fault blocks are defined in a similar fashion to geological units (of course zones could be defined by other criteria as well!).
+As a first step in setting up a modelling workflow the new tools require a definition of the fault blocks as sub-domains.
+The fault blocks are defined in a similar fashion to geological units.
 To illustrate, below, the fault blocks are defined by fault surfaces.
 These fault surfaces can be created from topography traces, drill core samples or other means.
 We will not cover that step in this article.

-The most important aspect in modelling fault blocks is by defining the relationships between faults.
+The most important aspect in 3D modelling faulted geology is by defining the relationships between faults.
 When they are near-parallel the step is fairly simple.
 But what happens when faults cross-cut or terminate against another?
-Here we give some artificial examples on how that works in GEOREKA.
+Here we give an example on how that would work in GEOREKA.

 Real-world example of fault blocks

-The above examples only show how fault blocks can be modelled.
-In the next example a fault block model is create from real data and used for the geological model.
+The above examples only show how fault blocks can be created before the actual 3d geological modelling.
+In the next example a fault block model is create from similar data and used as input for the geological model.

-In this short article we demonstrated how some of the new tools in Version 3.1 can be efficiently used to created faulted models.
+In this short article we demonstrated how some of the new tools in Version 4 can be efficiently used to created faulted models.
 GEOREKA’s flexible approach means complex fault zones can be defined and subsequently used to build complex faulted geological models.
-We proceeded through the workflow step by step, but could have combined all steps to create a single workflow: